 The main difference between hasMany and HABTM is that a link between models in HABTM is not exclusive.
 For example, we’re about to join up our Recipe model with an Ingredient model using HABTM.
 Using tomatoes as an Ingredient for my grandma’s spaghetti recipe doesn’t “use up” the ingredient.
 I can also use it for a salad Recipe.

 Links between hasMany associated objects are exclusive.
 If my User hasMany Comments, a comment is only linked to a specific user.
-It’s no longer up for grabs.
+It’s not up for grabs.

 Moving on.
 We’ll need to set up an extra table in the database to handle HABTM associations.
 This new join table’s name needs to include the names of both models involved, in alphabetical order, and separated with an underscore ( _ ).
-The contents of the table should be two fields, each foreign keys (which should be integers) pointing to both of the primary keys of the involved models.
-To avoid any issues - don’t define a combined primary key for these two fields, if your application requires it you can define a unique index.
+The contents of the table should be two fields that are foreign keys (which should be integers) pointing to the primary keys of the involved models.
+To avoid any issues, don’t define a combined primary key for these two fields.
+If your application requires a unique index, you can define one.
 If you plan to add any extra information to this table, or use a ‘with’ model, you should add an additional primary key field (by convention ‘id’).

 HABTM requires a separate join table that includes both model names.